An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Efficient Implementation of Linear Combination of Hamiltonian Simulations (LCHS)

 The discretized LCHS transformation is expressed in the form of a weighted sum, Eq.~\eqref{eq:LCHS-discr}.
-As such, it can be mapped on a Linear Combination of Unitaries (LCU) circuit as schematically shown in Fig.~\ref{circ:LCHS}.
-There, the oracles $\yOw$ and $\yOwc$ compute the LCHS weights~\eqref{eq:wj}, and the oracle $S$ called selector computes $N_k$ unitaries $V_j$.
+As such, it can be mapped on a Linear Combination of Unitaries (LCU) circuit \ycb{of the standard form

+} schematically shown in Fig.~\ref{circ:LCHS}.
+There, the oracles $\yOw$ and $\yOwc$ compute the LCHS weights~\eqref{eq:wj}, and the selector oracle $S$, shown in Fig.~\ref{circ:selector}, computes the $N_k$ unitaries \ycb{ $V_j$, Eq.~\eqref{eq:Vj}, through a single QSP circuit, effectively in parallel.
+The selector uses the operators, $O_j$, shown in Fig.~\ref{circ:qsp-part}, which contain the iterate $Q$ shown in Fig.~\ref{circ:iterator}.
+The iterate depends on the block-encoding of $C_j$ given by $U_C$ and $U_C^\dagger$.
+To encode $C_j$ efficiently, one needs access to oracles $U_{A_H}$ and $U_{B_m}$ that block-encode $A_H$ and $B_m=\kmax A_L$, as well as the $\sin(\theta)$ circuit.
+All necessary subcircuits are explicitly shown in Fig.~\ref{circ:qubitization}.
+The oracles $U_{A_H}$ and $U_{B_m}$ for our particular case of the linear advection-diffusion equation are given in Fig.~\ref{circ:be-AH-AL}.
+The resources used by our LCHS circuit are summarized in Tables~\ref{tab:LCHS-subcircuits} and~\ref{tab:LCHS-circuit-size}. }

 The register $r_k$ is used to encode the dependence on the Fourier coordinate $k_j$, expressed as the sine function of the angles $\theta_j$ according to Eq.~\eqref{eq:coord-transf-disc}.
-The ancillary qubits $a_{\rm qsp}$ and $a_{\rm be}$ are used for the construction of the selector and for block-encoding the matrices $C_j$, Eq.~\eqref{eq:C}.
-The ancillary register $a_{{\rm be},w}$ is used by both oracles $\yOw$ and $\yOwc$ for computing the LCHS weights.
-In addition, the oracles $\yOw$ and $\yOwc$ use the ancillae $a_{{\rm AA}, 0}$ and $a_{{\rm AA}, 1}$, correspondingly, for amplitude amplification (AA) of the computed weights.
-Finally, the register $r_{\rm in}$ encodes the initial condition $\psi(0,x)$, which should be precomputed by some additional initialization subcircuit.
+The ancillary qubits $a_{\rm QSP}$ and $a_{\rm BE}$ are used for the construction of the selector and for block-encoding the matrices $C_j$, Eq.~\eqref{eq:C}.
+The ancillary register $a_w$ with $n_w$ qubits is used by both oracles $\yOw$ and $\yOwc$ for computing the LCHS weights.
+In addition, the oracles $\yOw$ and $\yOwc$ use the ancillae $a_{{\rm AA}, 0}$ and $a_{{\rm AA}, 1}$, correspondingly, for AA of the computed weights.
+Finally, the register $r_x$ encodes the initial condition $\psi(0,x)$, which must be precomputed by an additional initialization subcircuit.
 The same register outputs the result, $\psi(t,x)$, entangled with the zero state of all ancillary qubits and the register $r_k$.